-Increase knowledge and understanding on the right to nationality and the issue of statelessness amongst civil society actors and other stakeholders
+Increase knowledge and understanding on the right to a nationality and the issue of statelessness amongst civil society actors and other stakeholders

 BACKGROUND ON THE DEVELOPMENT OF SNAP